-The Upper House project is a seventeen storey apartment building with a bold composition conceived as a series of urban design gestures.
-It volume is anchored to the west along what we have termed Swanston Street’s “line of continuity”, and to the east along Queensbury St. This combined mass is fragmented by a ‘ravine’ that provides an naturally ventilated breezeway where occupants access their homes.
+Upper House Apartments is a 17-storey building with a bold composition conceived as a series of urban design gestures.
+Its volume is anchored to the west along what JCB has termed Swanston St’s 'line of continuity', and to the east along Queensbury St. This combined mass is fragmented by a ‘ravine’ that provides a naturally ventilated breezeway where occupants access their homes.

-One important compositional element in the project is the programmatic activation of level eleven as a communal space that incorporates a lounge, gymnasium and dining space that overlooks a garden roofscape.
-"The Observatory" is a place where occupants can meet, rest, read, eat, and reflect.
+An important compositional element is the programmatic activation of level 11 as a communal space that incorporates a lounge, gymnasium and dining space that overlooks a garden roofscape.
+'The Observatory' is a place where occupants can meet, rest, read, eat and reflect.
 The mirrored soffit to the upper form creates reflections of the gardens and social activity, providing a visual cue to the elevated garden from street level.

 The upper form is composed of a white glass curtain wall that suggests a more ephemeral lightweight gloss surface, offset against the matt concrete base.
-The contrast between the lower and upper mass amplifies the sense of a formal break and the idea of a building which is floating across the skyline” like a cloud”.
+The contrast between the lower and upper mass amplifies the sense of a formal break and the idea of a building which is floating across the skyline 'like a cloud'.

-AIA Victorian Architecture Awards - Best Overend Award Multiple Housing
+AIA Victorian Architecture Awards: Best Overend Award - Multiple Housing

-AIA National Architecture Awards - Frederick Romberg Award for Multiple Housing
+AIA National Architecture Awards: Frederick Romberg Award for Multiple Housing

 Gross Floor Area:

-Rincovitch Consultants / ALA Consulting Engineers
+Rincovitch Consultants, ALA Consulting Engineers

 John Gollings, Shannon McGrath